YDK-Solutions/ydk/sdk/python/core/docsgen/api/services/executor_service.rst

         Executor Service class for supporting execution of RPCs.

-        .. py:method:: execute_rpc(self, provider, entity):
+        .. py:method:: execute_rpc(self, provider, rpc_entity, top_entity=None):

                 Create the entity

                 :param provider: An instance of ydk.providers.ServiceProvider
-                :param entity: An instance of an RPC class defined under the ydk.models package or subpackages
+                :param rpc_entity: An instance of an RPC class defined under the ydk.models package or subpackages
+                :param top_entity: Optional arg that should be provided when expecting data to be returned

                 :return: None